 Walk-in Campgrounds: For those who don’t mind a short walk to the tent.

-Euroka Campground is located in the Glenbrook area of the park near the beautiful Nepean River and consists of five camping areas.
+Euroka Campground is located in the Glenbrook area of the park near the beautiful Nepean River.
+Euroka consists of five camping areas.
 Sites are open, grassy, and surrounded by eucalyptus trees.
 Activities include walking to the Tunnel View lookout or the Red Hands Cave track.
 You can also mountain biking along Oaks Firetrail, and spotting wildlife such as cockatoos and parrots.

 Perrys Lookdown Campground is a rustic wilderness campground located in the Blackheath area of the park.
 The area is ideal for birding and walking.
 Hike down into the pristine valley of the Blue Gum Forest from Perrys Lookdown.

 Mount Werong Campground is located in the Southern Blue Mountain area of the park.
 The sites are rugged, unmarked, and surrounded by lush forests and wildlife.
 There are many walking and mountain biking trails.
 Spot Aboriginal rock art sites and grinding grooves from the Gundungurra and Wiradjuri people.
-View waterfalls and learn about the history of Ruby Creek Mine and early pioneering life while you explore the Ruby Creek walking track.
+View waterfalls and learn about the history of Ruby Creek Mine.
+You can learn about early pioneering life while you explore the Ruby Creek walking track.

 Backcountry Campgrounds: For those looking for a remote backpacking experience.

 Ingar Campground is located in the Katoomba area of the park.
 This area is accessed by walking or biking the 9.5km (5.9mi) Ingar Trail or as a stop along the Wentworth Falls to Woodford Trail.
-Swim above the dam in Ingar Creek, and look for wildlife such as eastern water dragons, sugar gliders, possums, and bandicoots.
+Swim above the dam in Ingar Creek.
+Also look for wildlife such as eastern water dragons, sugar gliders, possums, and bandicoots.

 Acacia Flat Campground is located in Grose Valley in the Blackheath area of the park.
 This is one of the most secluded wilderness areas in the Blue Mountains National Park.
 The campground is accessed by walking tracks either from Perrys lookdown or Pierces Pass.